xcheng85/sim-vk-rend/README.md

 refer to the unit test "static void TestWin32Handles()" of vma_allocator repo

+### step5: exportable Semaphore

+VkExportSemaphoreCreateInfo - Structure specifying handle types that can be exported from a semaphore VkExportSemaphoreWin32HandleInfoKHR - Structure specifying additional attributes of Windows handles exported from a semaphore

+Semaphore is 1 to 1 direction, Device->Device Synchronization
+Auto-Reset - 1:1 signal:wait relationship

+we need two semaphore to represent two communication channels:
+1. cuda device to vulkan device
+2. vulkan device to cuda device

 ## multi-threading + command buffer
 1. separate command pool per thread